 -What is your favourite place in London?
-Stoke Newington above all, I love the community vibe and that there are mainly independent shops.
+Stoke Newington above all, I love the community vibe and the fact that there are mainly independent shops.

 -You never leave the house without?
 My water bottle, you can survive pretty much without anything else.

 -What is the best thing about your job?
 The interaction and communication with the clients and the team.

 -What advice would you give to a prospective client?
-To consider the most sustainable option while developing their product as, nowadays, this is the way to go.
+To consider the most sustainable option while developing their designs as, nowadays, this is the way to go.